Mirani (rapper): Career

-2020: "VVS"
+2018-2020: Career beginnings and Show Me the Money

+In 2018, Mirani began uploading her music onto SoundCloud, starting with her debut track "Blank".
 In April 2020, Mirani released her debut single "The Detective".

-In October 2020, she appeared on the rap competition TV show Show Me the Money 9 where she released the single "VVS" with rappers Munchman, Khundi Panda, and Mushvenom.
+In October, she appeared on the rap competition TV show Show Me the Money 9 where she released the single "VVS" with rappers Munchman, Khundi Panda, and Mushvenom.
 It became her most successful single, ranking at number 1 on the Gaon Digital Chart for seven consecutive weeks and winning Hip-Hop Track of the Year at the Korean Hip-hop Awards.
-She also released singles "Achoo" and "Part Time" on the show and finished in the Top 8.
+She also released singles "Achoo" featuring pH-1 and "Part Time" featuring Queen Wa$abii for the show and finished in the Top 8.

-2021: Uptown Girl

-In March 2021, Mirani signed with Area, a hip hop label found by the record producer duo GroovyRoom.
-In November, she released the extended play Uptown Girl under the label.